 All in all, the message of this year’s hype cycle edition is clear – BE PROACTIVE!

 A large portion of the security solutions that are emerging and, on the rise, (left side of the hype-cycle chart) are tools used to assess and validate current protections, in different forms.
 Using such tools changes the fundamental unwritten law of cybersecurity which is that defenders are always a step behind.
-Automated and Continuous Security Validation technologies allow establishing a baseline of the security program effectiveness and working towards better cyber resilience while minimizing risk exposure.
+Automated and Continuous Security Validation technologies allow for establishing a baseline of the security program effectiveness and working towards better cyber resilience while minimizing risk exposure.

 Read the full Gartner® Hype Cycle™️ report here.